How to choose a program in the Faculty of Health

 Remember that university is about experimentation and self-discovery, so your abilities, values, and interests may morph over time.

 Not sure whether Health programs are right for you?
-Learn more about the programs in the Faculty of Health or check out how to choose a major in the Faculty of Arts or Faculty of Science.
+Learn more about the programs in the Faculty of Health or check out how to choose a program in the Faculty of Arts or Faculty of Science.
 Then check out these handy steps to choosing a university.

 Related articles